s01042/SimpleWebComponent/README.md

 The process of enabling the Google API as described above has nothing to do with my personal google drive account.
 It only allows me to use  the API in general.
 By using this API every user of my app could store his own set of collected data on his own google drive (**if i would deploy the API Key on the hosting server**).

 But for this to do my app must be able to login to the google drive of the current user.
-This of course is another question of trust.
+This of course is another matter of trust.
 Who would provide his own Google cedentials to an untrusty app from an untrusty source without concerns?

 This is where the 3-legged Oauth authorization comes in place.